FailAcademy/learning/wdp-vancouver/_lessons/week-03/05-git.md

 ## Learning Objectives

-- Learn about Git and why it is an indispensable tool for software development.
-- Learn to use the Git CLI to perform common Git tasks.
+- Use the Git CLI to perform common Git tasks.
 - Explore GitHub and the Git workflows we'll be using for the remainder of the course.
 - Create a Git repo locally, commit code, and push the code to remote repo on GitHub.
 - Deploy a project website on GitHub Pages using either a command line or a GUI.